TrainWeb.org Facebook Page

 Later we came to the construction zone of the Metro Crenshaw Line.
 This line's northern terminus for Phase 1 would be at Exposition, with an underground station at Crenshaw/Exposition to connect to the above ground Expo Line.
 Phase 2 would tunnel all the way to the Purple Line Subway.

-We stopped at the Farmdale station.
-I went to the front door to take pictures to Culver City, the Expo Line's present west end.
+We stopped at the Farmdale station, after which I went to the front door to take pictures to Culver City, the Expo Line's present west end.

 On the way to Culver City.
 Here we detrained while another group boarded for their tour of the line.